hananabedalkareemabololy/RuqiStore-Documentation/Final Project Sample/04-use-case-model.md

-# 06_USE_CASES.md
+# 04. Use Case Model & System Interactions

-## Overview
+## 📌 Overview

-This document consolidates the primary use cases for the Furniture Store system.
-It is derived from the existing feature specifications (`06_CUSTOMER_FEATURES.md`, `07_MANAGER_FEATURES.md`, `08_ADMIN_FEATURES.md`, `09_SHOWROOM_INTEGRATION.md`).
-The use cases are grouped by actor type.
+This document consolidates the primary use cases for the **Ruqi Store** Furniture system.
+It details the functional interactions derived from the core feature specifications, logically grouped by actor type and system boundaries.

 ---

-### 1. Guest Use Cases
+### 1. Guest (Unauthenticated User) Use Cases
-- **Browse Catalog** – View paginated product listings and apply filters/search.
+* **Browse Catalog:** View paginated product listings, search by keywords, and apply advanced filters (price, material, availability).
-- **View Product Detail** – See full product information, images, and reviews.
+* **View Product Details:** Inspect comprehensive product information, specification tables, image galleries, and verified customer reviews.
-- **Register Account** – Create a new user profile.
+* **Register Account:** Create a new user profile by providing secure credentials to transition from a Guest to a Registered Customer.

 ---

-### 2. Customer Use Cases
+### 2. Registered Customer Use Cases
-- **Add to Cart / Update Cart** – Add items, modify quantity, remove items.
-- **Checkout** – Multi‑step process (review, shipping, order summary, place order) with atomic stock deduction.
-- **Order History & Tracking** – View past orders and follow shipment status.
+* **Cart Management (Add / Update / Remove):** Insert furniture items into a persistent shopping cart, modify item quantities, or remove products.
+* **Secure Checkout:** Execute a structured multi-step pipeline (Review Cart → Shipping Address → Order Summary → Place Order) backed by atomic transaction processing and immediate stock deduction.
+* **Order History & Tracking:** Access a historical log of all personal purchases and monitor the live tracking pipeline status (`Pending` → `Processing` → `Shipped` → `Delivered`).
-- **Book Showroom Appointment** – Select a date/time, provide product interest, and submit request.
+* **Book Showroom Appointment:** Select an available date/time slot from the showroom calendar, specify furniture items of interest, and submit a high-ticket buyer consultation request.
-- **Manage Appointments** – View, cancel (if >24 h before), or reschedule appointments.
-- **Submit Verified Review** – Post a review only for delivered purchases.
+* **Manage Appointments:** View upcoming scheduled visits, cancel appointments (permitted only if >24 hours before the slot), or request a reschedule.
+* **Submit Verified Review:** Write a text review and assign a rating restricted exclusively to items that have been successfully marked as `Delivered` (Limit: 1 review per product).
-- **Wishlist Management** – Save products for later and move them to the cart.
+* **Wishlist Management:** Save favorite furniture pieces to a personal wishlist for later consideration, with the ability to instantly transfer items to the active cart.

 ---

 ### 3. Store Manager Use Cases
-- **Dashboard Overview** – Real‑time view of sales, inventory, and appointments.
-- **Product Management** – Create, edit, soft‑delete, and adjust stock levels.
-- **Order Fulfillment** – Update order status, handle refunds, and generate invoices.
-- **Appointment Management** – Confirm, reject, or modify customer bookings.
+* **Dashboard Overview:** Monitor real-time business KPIs, tracking daily sales volumes, critical inventory shortages, and upcoming showroom visits.
+* **Product Management:** Complete CRUD operations over the furniture catalog—create new items, edit specifications, execute safe soft-deletes, and restock inventory levels.
+* **Order Fulfillment:** Progress customer orders through the shipping pipeline, initiate structured financial refunds, and compile printable customer invoices.
+* **Appointment Management:** Review incoming showroom visit requests to officially confirm, reject, or propose modifications to bookings based on actual showroom availability.
-- **Analytics & Reporting** – Export sales reports, inventory turnover, and appointment metrics.
+* **Analytics & Reporting:** Export comprehensive dynamic reports regarding sales performance, inventory turnover rates, and appointment engagement metrics.

 ---

 ### 4. Administrator Use Cases
-- **User Administration** – Activate/deactivate accounts, assign/revoke roles.
+* **User Administration:** Complete operational oversight of accounts—activate or deactivate user profiles, and safely assign or revoke security roles (e.g., elevating a user to Accountant or Store Manager).
-- **System Configuration** – Adjust global settings, manage feature toggles.
+* **System Configuration:** Manage global e-commerce application variables, adjust localization defaults, and control administrative feature toggles.
-- **Review Moderation** – Approve or delete user‑submitted reviews.
+* **Review Moderation:** Inspect the global review queue to approve constructive customer feedback or delete inappropriate, spam, or terms-of-service violating submissions.
-- **Audit Log Inspection** – View immutable logs of all privileged actions.
+* **Audit Log Inspection:** Access and review immutable system logs capturing details of all privileged administrative actions for security compliance.

 ---

-### 5. Non‑Functional Use Cases
+### 5. Non-Functional System Use Cases
-- **Performance Monitoring** – Ensure API response < 500 ms, page load < 2 s.
-- **Security Audits** – Validate JWT usage, role enforcement, and data encryption.
-- **Backup & Recovery** – Automated daily backups with restore procedures.

-Feel free to expand each bullet into a detailed interaction flow if needed.
+* **Performance Monitoring:** Enforce underlying infrastructure constraints ensuring API response windows remain `< 500ms` and overall frontend page compilation renders in `< 2s`.
+* **Security Governance & Auditing:** Validate secure token handling, verify cross-layer role enforcement attributes, and check data encryption metrics at rest and in transit.
+* **Backup & Disaster Recovery:** Execute automated daily database state backups combined with strict validation procedures to ensure rapid system restoration in an emergency.